Welcome to today's edition of the Rush 24-7 podcast.

 They're in a legal limbo because Bermuda is a British colony and he didn't check with the British government.

-He went basically went behind the back of uh Gordon Brown, who was prime minister at the time, and dumped these four Uyghurs on Bermuda without notifying London.
+He went basically went behind the back of Gordon Brown, who was prime minister at the time, and dumped these four Uyghurs on Bermuda without notifying London.

-And uh and they've had problems there.
+And they've had problems there.

 Very bizarre.

-And uh and I see now the these four guys in Bermuda, they don't want to be there, they want to get some passports and go and live somewhere else, and they they're in a legal limbo.
+And I see now that these four guys in Bermuda, they don't want to be there.

-The now uh now the last three Uyghurs have been released from Guantanamo and they are not going to Bermuda this time.
+Now the last three Uyghurs have been released from Guantanamo and they are not going to Bermuda this time.

 They are being sent to Slovakia.